chutommy/chutommy.github.io/content/projects/bvviz.md

 The simulation and visualization of the Bernstein-Vazirani protocol works properly and as expected.
 The application does a decent job of delivering the results.

-The project was designed and developed in a modular manner, which makes the project easily expandable.
-Additional integration of new metrics, statistics and plots would be pretty straightforward.
-With a few modifications, it could be adapted to simulate and visualize other quantum protocols such as Simon's, Deutsch-Jozsa's, and Grover's algorithms.
+The project was designed and developed with modularity in mind, allowing for easy expansion.
+Integrating new metrics, statistics, and plots can be done straightforwardly.
+With minor adjustments, it could also simulate and visualize other quantum protocols like Simon's, Deutsch-Jozsa's, and Grover's algorithms.

 {{< youtube LX07C1eFSJc >}}